NikaYz/DataVisualization_Assignment1/README.md

 # Data Visualization : Assignment 1
 It's an assignment done as part of course of Data Visualization

-Data-Visualization: Higher Education Attrition Rate (Dropout Rate)  at public universities in Australia.
+Data-Visualization: Higher Education Attrition Rate (Dropout Rate)  at public universities in Australia between (2005-2013).

 This repository contains data and resources related to the Higher Education Attrition Rate Dataset (2005-2013) for public universities in Australia.
 The analysis explores trends in student retention based on various demographics, regions, socio-economic backgrounds, and more.